Obama Tells Democratic Donors To 'Get Organized' And Register Voters Before Midterms

 "What happened in Annapolis seems to happen every few weeks and months," said Obama.
 "Each time one of these tragedies strikes, we remind ourselves that this is preventable.
 It's not inevitable."
 America is hardly the only country with troubled, violent individuals, he said, but "we are unique in the weapons these people can deploy."

-Turning to the larger political picture, Obama said "this is a moment of great urgency.
+Turning to the larger political picture, Obama said, "This is a moment of great urgency.
 You are right to be concerned.
 The progress we have made is not a given."

 He urged them not to sit back waiting for a candidate who sweeps them off their feet.
 "Do not wait for the perfect message.
 Don't wait to feel a tingle in your spine, because you're expecting politicians to be so inspiring and poetic and moving."

-The former president said reaching voters was what's more important.
+The former president said reaching voters was what is more important.
 "Worry about [if] we have organizers on the ground."

-The candidates who care about those things, he said, are the ones that are going to win.
+The candidates who care about those things, he said, are the ones who are going to win.